bbauska/UC-Davis-JS-Basics/readme.md

 What we want to do is pretty much the same thing that we did with the next button but with the previous button.
 See if you can do that challenge on your own.
-You can even go ahead and take this function that we've written for the next button here, this one here, ''Copy and Paste'' it and see what you need to change to make it work for the previous button.
+You can even go ahead and take this function that we&apos;ve written for the next button here, this one here, &apos;&apos;Copy and Paste&apos;&apos; it and see what you need to change to make it work for the previous button.
 Just like before, you can actually use the previous project, the earlier version of the slideshow to figure out how to do this.
-Because we're going to decrement the image and this is going to change, but all of this is going to remain exactly the same.
+Because we&apos;re going to decrement the image and this is going to change, but all of this is going to remain exactly the same.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->